01 of 13

 Suceava Fortress dates from the 14th century and is located in the Bucovina region of Moldavia.
 This strong citadel successfully fended off attacks from Ottoman invaders during the height of its use.
 Suceava Fortress is accessible from the town of Suceava and makes a good addition to other worthwhile sites in the Bucovina area, including the UNESCO-protected painted monasteries.Continue to 9 of 13 below.

 Coltesti Fortress, now in ruins, was a 13th-century castle located in the Trascau Mountains of Romania.
 The castle was rebuilt and destroyed several times over the course of time.Continue to 10 of 13 below.

 10 of 13

 Rasnov Castle is a 14th-century fortress built by Teutonic Knights to withstand invasion from Turks and Tartars.
 More a fortified village than a military outpost, Rasnov was built to protect common people from attacks and contained everything a small community of village people would need in order to survive a long siege.
 Rasnov Castle was used for various purposes in the following centuries, undergoing several periods of reconstruction.
 The castle is located in Romania's Brasov County.Continue to 11 of 13 below.

 Enisala Castle, Romania

-Built in the beginning of the 14th century, the Enisala Castle fortress is located in Romania's Tulcea County.Continue to 12 of 13 below.
+Built at the beginning of the 14th century, the Enisala Castle fortress is located in Romania's Tulcea County.Continue to 12 of 13 below.

 12 of 13